 - Billing questions: 12% of tickets, 6 minutes average resolution

-This data guided our documentation priorities.
+This data set our documentation priorities.
 We created video tutorials for the most common issues.
 Ticket volume dropped 40% over six months.

-I spent $2.4 million on data center strategy over eight years.
+I spent $2.4 million on data centre strategy over eight years.
 Location matters more than raw server specs.
 Customers tolerate 15% higher prices for 50ms better response times.

 Multi-location strategies work differently than most people think.
-Don't chase global coverage.
-Focus on covering your core markets deeply.
+Do not chase global coverage.
+Cover your core markets deeply.

 We operated in just three cities.
-But we had redundant facilities in each location.
+We ran redundant facilities in each location.
 This approach beat single servers in twelve cities.

 The real competitive advantage comes from peering relationships.
 Direct connections to major ISPs cost $3,000-8,000 monthly per location.
-But they improve customer experience dramatically.
+They transform customer experience.

 Premium providers mention their network partnerships prominently.
 These relationships matter more than server specifications.
 They drive real-world performance.